 This mod adds new ore variants (both normal and dense--optionally) for andesite, diorite, and granite, and is largely customizable.
 Most settings are vanilla by default, but can be customized or, in many cases, completely disabled.
 Otherwise, these blocks function exactly like their vanilla counterparts, complete with redstone ore effects, recipes, and all.

 The mod also allows users to add ore variants for almost any background block, provided it can find the model.
-This means Nether and End variants can be added with only a couple of words and a comma between them.
+This means Nether and End variants can be added with only a couple of words.
 Moreover, users can modify almost any property of all existing ores, as well as add support for others and even create entirely new ores, using a builtin mod-type system.
 See documentation below.

-Without that, the following mods are supported by default:
+Without that, the following mods are automatically supported in 1.12:

 - Stone types from: